adsantos97/ComputerGraphicsProject/README.md

 ## Technical Issues Faced
 - Images won't show up on GitHub Page
+- Legs won't pivot correctly on the pig.
+I chose to omit their movement.
+- I changed the Orbit Control keys to change the camera.
+Both those keys and the keys to move the pig shift the screen a bit.

 ## Sources Used
 * Hierarchial Transformation lab - used for modeling the pig